ayushgoel/iOS-Interview-Questions/README.md

 *Rookie college student answer*: It allows me to write Objective-C code without retain/release.

-*Jedi Answer*: It is a compiler features that uses analysis from the Clang Static Analyzer to automatically inserts the proper retain/release calls.
-This both minimized the amount of code that needs to be written, as well as help prevent developer error.
+*Jedi Answer*: It is a compiler feature that uses analysis from the Clang Static Analyzer to automatically insert the proper retain/release calls.
+This both minimizes the amount of code that needs to be written, as well as helps prevent developer errors.